This DIY post is specifically for a purchased craft kit that you can find on my Etsy shop.

 Step 2.1 Set the Leaves into Place

-This is first started by arranging the aqua leaves into place under the metal ring.
+To create the bottom layer of the wreath, arrange the aqua leaves into place under the metal ring.

 To do this, imagine that the metal ring is a clock.
 Place the leaves in the positions of the clock as follows: 2, 4, 6, 8, 10, and 12.